 - Physiological Stresses: How do these birds survive in the mountains? – As anyone who have even been to the Sandia Crest can tell you, it’s cold up there!
 Nighttime temperatures often fall 10 or more degrees below 0!
 What’s more, the Sandia Crest is on the very southern edge of the Rosy-Finches range and is likely one of the warmer places where these birds live.
-Using radio telemetry the researchers at the crest have been trying to pinpoint where the birds spend the night so that they can answer this question.
-So far they have found out where the birds sleep, in caves and cracks of a nearby, 800 foot cliff!
+Using radio telemetry, the researchers at the crest discovered Rosy-Finches are using the caves and cliffs on the western side of the Sandias.
 Now they are working out the logistics of accessing those roost sites.
 If anyone has a spare helicopter laying around the Rosy-Finch researchers sure could use it!

 - Breeding Status in New Mexico – Brown-capped Rosy-Finch has one of the smallest breeding ranges of any bird in North America.
 The breed only on tall mountain peaks in Colorado, southern Wyoming and Northern New Mexico.
 But in the past 30 years, the birds are disappeared entirely from the summer homes in New Mexico.
 The Rosy-Finch Project is trying to find out if there are any birds left breeding in New Mexico and why they have disappeared by conducting surveys on the tall peaks in the state.
 If they can find out why the birds have disappeared maybe they can help prevent the birds from disappearing in other parts of their range.

 As stated above, the project runs entirely on volunteer support and is always looking for help.
 Specifically there is a need to folks interested in helping to do data entry and field work.
-Anyone interested in learning how to participate in banding, radio telemetry, summer surveys, data entry, etc. should contact the CNMAS President.
+Anyone interested in learning how to participate in banding, radio telemetry, summer surveys, data entry, etc. should contact Jason Kitting at firstname.lastname@example.org.